 5. You May Find Something You Need

 Once you start organizing or decluttering, you may find something that’s been lost or misplaced.
 That might even be money!

 Though the process, it’s likely you might come across un-cashed checks, gift cards, and even cash.
 A nice reward for your organizing efforts!

 Simplicity @ Home

 These truths about How Being Organized Saves You Time and Money are totally true and important for peace of mind.
-If you crave an easier more simple home life and want more detailed organization and household management solutions to everything from clutter and meal planning to time management and self care, then you have to get my new eBook – Simplicity @ Home.
+If you crave an easier more simple home life you need to put these practices in place.